pharo-open-documentation/pharo-wiki/General/Exceptions.md

 **Synopsis:**
 Signals `anotherException` as if it had been signalled at the same place the original exception (`ex`) was signalled.
-This can be used to catch generic exceptions and resignal them as application-specific exceptions if they meet some criterias.
+This can be used to catch generic exceptions and re-signal them as application-specific exceptions if they meet some criteria.

 ## A deeper look at the exception mechanism